solaranamnesis/william-simpson/the-buddhist-praying-wheel/full-text-english.md

 *) 2 Sam.
 6. 14.

 *) See Bent's _Sacred City of the Ethiopians_, p.
 56. I was in Abyssinia in 1868, with the expedition that went then up to Magdala, and one morning I had a slight glimpse into the Holy of Holies of a church when the act of consecration was going on.
 The place where the ark or altar, called by the Abyssinians the _Taboot_, stands is a very dark apartment, and the congregation is not supposed to see what takes place.
 This prevented me from going inside, so I did not see the circulation round the altar; neither did I learn in what direction it was made.

-Semitic Tawaf previously described, in which the person doing it went round naked.
-The priests in Abyssinia do not conform to that part of the rite; but David was to a certain extent in a state of nudity, which goes far to establish the supposition.
-Professor Robertson Smith gives an explanation of this nakedness, --- which has been already noticed, --- but it does not harmonise with David's case.
-It is not at all probable that a king would consider the safety of his clothes in such a ceremonial, and I shall have another instance of a similar kind to produce later on in these pages.

 # Chapter 12. --- The Greek System.